MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 **Released**: 06/06/2017

-This version includes the latest version of the RMS client (MSIPC version 1.0.3132)
+This version includes the MSIPC version 1.0.2217.1 of the client.

 **Fixes**: